ctazz/sparkMetricsExample/README.md

 <yourPath>/bin/spark-submit --class example.WordCount --master local[4]  ./target/scala-2.10/custom-metrics-in-spark-example-assembly-0.0.1.jar

 ###Now watch your customer Counter metric appear in the console.
 You can also configure src/main/resources/metrics.properties to show your metrics in other sinks.
-You can also see your metrics in http://localhost:4040/metrics/json/
+And look for your metrics in http://localhost:4040/metrics/json/